Lemoncreme/opengl-museum/README.md

 Call `cmake .` then `make` to compile. `./Museum` to run museum program.
 Museum requires OpenGL 3.3 or higher.

+## Requirements
+Requires the following libraries to compile properly:

+- Assimp
+- GLFW3
+- GLAD (included)

+## Notes
+All models including the paintings and the sculptures are included inside both `model/museum_final.blend` and `resource/museum.obj`.

 ## How To Use
 - Escape - Exit museum
 - Scroll Wheel - Zoom